Introduction

 Etiology

 The etiology of cephalohematoma is the rupture of blood vessels crossing the periosteum due to the pressure on the fetal head during birth.
-During the birthing process, pressure on the skull from the rigid birth canal or the use of ancillary external forces such as forceps or a vacuum extractor can result in the rupture of these small and delicate blood vessels resulting in the collection of sanguineous fluid.[7]
+During the birthing process, pressure on the skull from the rigid birth canal or using ancillary external forces such as forceps or a vacuum extractor can rupture these small and delicate blood vessels, resulting in the collection of sanguineous fluid.[7]
 Factors that increase pressure on the fetal head and ultimately increase the risk of the neonate developing a cephalohematoma include the following:

-• Cesarean section initiated following the first stage of labor
+- Cesarean section was initiated following the first stage of labor

 These risk factors contribute to the traumatic impact of the birthing process on the fetal head.
 Aside from the birthing process, cephalohematoma may rarely occur in adults or juveniles following trauma or surgery.[2]